 Best & Worst Years for Hyundai Sonata 7th Generation (2015-2019)

-The seventh-generation Hyundai Sonata, introduced in 2015, heralded an era of polished style and advanced technology, positioning it as a competitive player in the midsize sedan market.
+The seventh-generation Hyundai Sonata, introduced in 2015, heralded an era of sophisticated style and cutting-edge technology, positioning it as a competitive player in the midsize sedan market.

 2018 and 2019 are the best years for the seventh-generation Hyundai Sonata, while 2015, 2016, and 2017 are the worst years to avoid.